2018ik/2018ik.github.io/_wiki/regeneration.markdown

 ## Background

-**Regeneration** is to generate the redeemed believers with the divine life, making them born of God to become children of God belonging to the species of God (John 1:12-13; 3:6).
+**Regeneration** is the process in which one is born with the divine life, making them children of God belonging to the species of God (John 1:12-13; 3:6).
 As the first item of organic salvation, being regenerated is not optional; all Christians must be born anew (John 3:7).
 This is achieved by repenting and believing in the Lord through His Spirit.

 Through the resurrection of Jesus Christ, all believers were regenerated unto a living hope (1 Pet.
 1:3).
 This shows that after the life of Christ was released through his death, He can impart His life in resurrection to His chosen people.
 This hope is organic salvation.